-For those who love either regular or vivid dreaming, or even lucid dreaming, being able to recall dreams is an integral part that makes their dreaming life so colorful and imaginative.
-While some individuals are capable of recalling at least one dream each night, some can only recall a couple dreams each month or a couple weeks.
-While the differences in dream recall frequency have been shown via differences in brain activity during sleep in both low and high dream recallers, it appears that there are a lot of uncertain scientific and psychological factors behind the reason why dreams are forgotten.
+For those who love either regular or vivid dreaming, or even lucid dreaming, being able to recall dreams makes their dreaming life so colorful and imaginative.
+While some individuals can recall at least one dream each night, some can only recall a couple dreams each month or a couple weeks.
+While there are differences in dream recall frequency attribute to differences in brain activity during sleep, there appears to be a lot of uncertain scientific and psychological factors behind dream forgetting.

-- Do adapted polyphasic schedule(s) enable them to recall more dreams upon awakening, compared to during adaptation?
+- Do adapted polyphasic schedule(s) enable them to recall more dreams than during adaptation?

 - Compared to monophasic sleep, does adapted polyphasic experience improve their dream recall or that they still forget as many dreams?

 Alongside these questions, dream reports from some of these sleepers will demonstrate how and if polyphasic sleep may contribute to the changes in the dream recall pattern.
 Would dream recall benefit from polyphasic sleeping?

 Polyphasic Sleep & Why We Forget Dreams

 Dreaming has always been common during sleep.
 Whether an individual recalls dreams multiple times a week or only a couple times a month, dreaming experience in humans varies.
 Aside from dream recall frequencies, dreaming experiences portray a lot of interesting ideas to explore.
 One of the most common misconceptions in dreaming is in a polyphasic sleeper’s experience below.